WICG/observable/README.md

   </tbody>
 </table>

-To cover the basics of Observables, please read [this resource](https://rxjs.dev/guide/observable).
-But in short, an Observable is a glorified function: that is, it's an interface that gets constructed with a function that can be called any number of times by invoking `subscribe()` on the Observable.
-Subscribing to an observable synchronously invokes the function that was supplied upon construction and sets up a new "subscription" which can receive values from the Observable (synchronously or asynchronously) by calling a `next()` handler passed into `subscribe()`.

-It is in that sense that an Observable is a glorified function.
-Additionally, it has extra "safety" by telling the user exactly when:
+it is in that sense that an observable is a glorified function. additionally, it has extra "safety" by telling the user exactly when:
- - It is forever finished emitting values for a particular subscription: by invoking a `done()` handler
+ - it is forever finished emitting values for a particular subscription: by invoking a `done()` handler
- - It encounters an error (in which case it also stops emitting values to the subscriber) by invoking an `error()` handler
+ - it encounters an error (in which case it also stops emitting values to the subscriber) by invoking an `error()` handler

 While native Observables are theoretically useful on their own, the primary use case that we're